tapquo/appnima.docs/EN/appnimajs.md

             ]

 #### Get all favorite posts from an user
-If you want to get the favorite post of user, you want to do this method:
+If you want to get the favorite post of user, you want to do this method sending user username:

-    Appnima.Network.Post.userLike();
+    Appnima.Network.Post.userLike("username");

-In this case the API will return a list of post, which are favorites for the session user.
+The API will return a list of post, which are favorites for the username's user.

-    Appnima.Network.Post.userLike(432635645654);

-In this case the API will return a list of post that are favorites for the user of id.
-They can also be obtained by pagination.
-Would call for both cases:
+They can also be obtained by pagination:

-    Appnima.Network.Post.userLike(null, page, num_results, last_data);
-    Appnima.Network.Post.userLike(432635645654, page, num_results, last_data);
+    Appnima.Network.Post.userLike("username", page, num_results, last_data);

 Location
 ========